carsten-wenderdel/wildbg/README.md

 `wildbg` is a backgammon engine based on neural networks.
 Currently, it's in a pre-alpha phase.

+## Try it out

+#### Online

+You can access the API and see yourself how `wildbg` would move: https://wildbg.shuttleapp.rs/swagger-ui/

+An example for the starting position and rolling 3 and 1: https://wildbg.shuttleapp.rs/move?die1=3&die2=1&p24=2&p19=-5&p17=-3&p13=5&p12=-5&p8=3&p6=5&p1=-2

+#### Locally

+Install Rust on your machine and then execute `cargo run` or `cargo run --release`.
+A web server will be started which you can access via http://localhost:8080/swagger-ui/

 ## Goals

 1. Provide source code and documentation to train neural nets from zero to super human strength.